|

 MARKET SUMMARY:

-Corn futures are flat to a penny higher at midday Tuesday; soybean futures
+Corn futures are 7 to 8 cents lower at midday Tuesday; soybean futures are 9

 CORN:

-Basis likely continues to hold the recent range.
-New-crop price ratios are
+with the unleaded strength mostly holding.
+Basis likely continues to hold the

 SOYBEANS: